alex1162/video-coding/practice2/README.md

 The first endpoint allows you to convert an image to Black & White.
 After selecting an image, the app displays the original image.
 Once you apply the Black & White transformation, the new image is saved to the output path.
 The second endpoint works with videos.
 You start by selecting a video, which is then displayed in the app.
 After processing, the video with the YUV histogram overlay is saved to your output path.

+We tried modifying the docker compose and creating a new docker for streamlit, but after doing that, we have found some problems making the ffmpeg docker and the streamlit communicate.
+Hence, due to time constrains we have opted on skipping this implementation and running the GUI on streamlit separately.

+**4. Improving our code with AI**
+We have created a new file called test_GUI.py which has unit tests for the GUI.py file.
+We have also thought on enhancing our GUI adding more endpoints but we haven't had time.
+We used AI to reduce lines on our code for the GUI and unit tests.

 ----------------------------------------------------------------